What’s the difference between assessment for learning and assessment of learning?

 Most course books support assessment of learning through end-of-term or end-of-unit tests that help teachers and students understand the progress they have or have not made - what they have learnt.
 It’s all about attainment.

-Research has shown that Assessment for Learning helps even the youngest learners to thrive, and fosters skills for lifelong learning.
-Read more research results.
+Research has shown that assessment for learning helps even the youngest learners to thrive, and fosters skills for lifelong learning.